Superset vs Cursor (2026): Parallel Agents vs AI Editor

 Choose Cursor if you:

-- Prefer convenience over control — no API keys to manage
+- Prefer convenience over control — no separate CLI agent setup or API key juggling

 Choose Superset if you: